millerj870/millerj870.github.io/_posts/2021-07-03-portland-temp-anomaly.md

 ---
-title: "How Unusual was the Portland, OR, high of 115&deg;F on June 28th?"
+title: "How Unusual was the Portland, OR, high temp on June 28th?"
 author: "jason"
 date: 2021-07-03
 layout: post